TargetCall: Eliminating the Wasted Computation in Basecalling via Pre-Basecalling Filtering: Results

-\heads{Evaluation System} We use NVIDIA TITAN V to train and evaluate \BaseConv{} and Bonito baseline.
-For our evaluations, we increase the batch size maximally such that entire GPU memory is occupied (Sections \ref{sec:readaccuracy}, \ref{sec:endaccuracy}, \ref{sec:performance}, \ref{sec:endperformance}).
+\textbf{Evaluation System.} We use NVIDIA TITAN V to train and evaluate \BaseConv{} and Bonito baseline.
+For our evaluations, we increase the batch size maximally such that the entire GPU memory is occupied (Sections \ref{sec:readaccuracy}, \ref{sec:endaccuracy}, \ref{sec:performance}, \ref{sec:endperformance}).
 We use NVIDIA A100 to evaluate \proposal{} against prior work.
 We evaluate UNCALLED and Sigmap on a high-end server (AMD EPYC 7742 CPU with 1TB DDR4 DRAM).
 For our evaluations, we optimize the number of threads (128) for UNCALLED/Sigmap and the batch size (128) for \proposal{} such that all tools have the minimum execution time (Section \ref{subsec:comparepriorwork}).
-We use the state-of-the-art read mapper, minimap2~\cite{li_minimap2_2018} for {the} \SimCheck{} module of \proposal{} with -a and -x map-ont flags.
-The -a flag is used to compute sequence alignments and -x map-ont is used to configure minimap2 parameters for ONT data.
+We use the state-of-the-art read mapper, minimap2~\cite{li_minimap2_2018} for the \SimCheck{} module of \proposal{} with -a and -x map-ont flags.
+The -a flag is used to compute sequence alignments, and \texttt{-x map-ont} is used to configure minimap2 parameters for ONT data.

-\heads{Training Setting} We use the publicly available ONT dataset~\cite{bonito} sequenced using MinION Flow Cell (R9.4.1)~\cite{MinIONFlowCell} for the training and validation.
+\textbf{Training Setting.} We use the publicly available ONT dataset~\cite{bonito} sequenced using MinION Flow Cell (R9.4.1)~\cite{MinIONFlowCell} for the training and validation.
 The neural network weights are updated using Adam~\cite{kingma2014adam} optimizer with a learning rate of 2$e^{-3}$, a beta value of 0.999, a weight decay of 0.01, and an epsilon of 1$e^{-8}$.

-\heads{Baseline {Techniques}} We evaluate \proposal{}'s performance and accuracy as a pre-basecalling filter by integrating it as a pre-basecalling filter to Bonito~\cite{bonito}, {which is} one of {the official basecalling tool developed by ONT}.
-In Section~\ref{subsec:comparepriorwork}, we evaluate two state-of-the-art, non-machine learning based adaptive sampling methods, UNCALLED~\cite{kovaka2021targeted} and Sigmap~\cite{zhang2021realtime} repurposed as pre-basecalling filters to compare against \proposal{}.
+\textbf{Baseline Techniques.} We evaluate \proposal{}'s runtime performance and accuracy as a pre-basecalling filter by integrating it as a pre-basecalling filter to Bonito~\cite{bonito}, which is one of the official basecalling tools developed by ONT.
+In Section~\ref{subsec:comparepriorwork}, we evaluate two state-of-the-art, non-machine learning-based adaptive sampling methods, UNCALLED~\cite{kovaka2021targeted} and Sigmap~\cite{zhang2021realtime} repurposed as pre-basecalling filters to compare against \proposal{}.
 We repurposed UNCALLED and Sigmap by using their classification methods to classify the reads as \target{}/\nontarget{} before the basecalling step without any change in their implementations.
+We identify the ground truth \target{} and \nontarget{} by basecalling the reads using a high accuracy Bonito model followed by performing minimap2.
 We do not evaluate \proposal{} against other adaptive sampling methods such as SquiggleNet~\cite{bao2021squigglenet} that cannot be trivially used as pre-basecalling filters.